List of The Idolmaster characters: 765 idols

 A terrible crier, Yukiho aspires to become an idol in order to help shed her cowardly disposition.
 She is afraid of dogs – even chihuahuas seem threatening to her – and does not do well with men either.
 Having grown up in a strict, traditional Japanese household, Yukiho’s drink of choice is tea, preferably green tea.
 Among her hobbies is poetry, especially writing haikus, but she is too shy to share her poems with anyone even once.
 Though her image color is white, she tends to be partial to the color "Baby Blue".
 Whenever she is depressed or scared, she has a habit of running off, exclaiming she will go "dig a hole and bury myself in it."
 Sometimes, she takes it literally, grabbing a shovel and digging a hole until someone tells her to stop.
 Yukiho is Makoto Kikuchi’s best friend since childhood.

 In 2010, Yukiho’s original voice actress, then known as Yurika Ochiai, resigned from her role, citing death threats against her that also forced her to change her name.
-As a result, she was replaced by Azumi Asakura from The Idolmaster 2 onwards.
+As a result, she was replaced by Azumi Asakura from The Idolmaster 2 onward.